thriveweb/glass/content/post/chelsea-s-choice-11.md

   greet us every time, he was our mascot -- Lewie, otherwise known as Lulu.

   The building excitement was almost too much to bear, as we waited anxiously for our website to go live on the 1st of June 2018.
 After months of slaving over our computers, to create and upload everyone's profiles, the relief was second to none as the website aired looking fabulous.

   Our thoughts then turned to our talent and wanting to welcome them to the Glass Family.
 We hosted a meet and greet at the Southport Yacht Club, and it went off without a hitch.
-It was a breath a fresh air, to finally meet so many new and incredible people, as well as picking up where we left off on the talent we already knew.
+It was a breath of fresh air, to finally meet so many new and incredible people, as well as picking up where we left off on the talent we already knew.
 I can say from personal experience, that seeing all of the children bouncing around, nearly gave me a heart attack -- they were all too adorable, and I fell in love at first sight.

   Once the website was live, and we had met all of our gorgeous talent... the phones wouldn't stop ringing, the emails wouldn't stop spamming us, and the clients practically knocked our doors down.
 The jobs coming in were almost like a tsunami, equally terrifying yet exciting.

   Our next step was to focus solely on our talent, and their talent.
 We started